-Part of: 6 New Poets from Kazakhstan Online Workshop Series Kazakh poet Tanagoz Tolkynkyzy Translation Workshop
+Part of: 6 New Poets from Kazakhstan Online Workshop Series SOLD OUT - Kazakh poet Tanagoz Tolkynkyzy Translation Workshop

 The PTC is excited to be presenting a series of translation workshops exploring some of the best poetry from Kazakhstan.
 Through December and January there will be sessions taking a close look at six contemporary Kazakh poets, in partnersip with the Embassy of Kazakhstan in the UK.

 As we head into 2021, the next workshop of this series focusses on Tanagoz Tolkynkyzy, a poet and journalist who has said that: "Poetry is a food for our soul, when your heart aches verses are born."
 The session will be led by UK poet Liz Berry and guest translator Assiya Issemberdiyeva.